Hansmu/systems-design/Readme.md

 shard shares the same schema, though the actual data on each shard is unique to the shard.

 An example of sharding could be that user data is allocated to a DB server using the user ID.
-Anything you access data, a hash function is used to find the corresponding shard.
+Any time you access data, a hash function is used to find the corresponding shard.

 ![Shard example](images/shard_example.svg)

 The most important factor to consider when implementing a sharding strategy is the choice